-How do you identify generational trauma in your family?
+How do you identify family skeletons, i.e. generational trauma, in your family?

 Your family tree is the obvious place to start—as are the emotional symptoms you’re observing, in your life or those of family members, which make you question if you’re dealing with generational trauma.